 The answer to question i) will, in general, depend on the dynamical laws as well as cosmological considerations.
-If we have infinite time and a finite maximal entropy, a typical macro-history will be in thermodynamic equilibrium almost all the time, but also exhibit arbitrarily deep fluctuations into low-entropy states, leading to periods with a distinct entropy gradient, i.e. a local thermodynamic arrow.
-This fluctuation scenario was in fact Boltzmann's initial response to the hard problem of irreversibility (Boltzmann, 1896).
+If we have infinite time and a finite maximal entropy, a typical macro-history will be in thermodynamic equilibrium almost all the time, but also exhibit arbitrarily deep fluctuations into low-entropy states, leading to periods with a distinct entropy gradient, i.e., a local thermodynamic arrow.
+This fluctuation scenario was, in fact, one of Boltzmann's attempts to resolve to the hard problem of irreversibility (Boltzmann, 1896).

 However, to assume a fluctuation as the origin of our thermodynamic arrow is highly unsatisfying, Feynman (1967, p.
 115) even calls it "ridiculous".
-The reason is that fluctuations which are just deep enough to account for our present macrostate are much more likely (and would thus occur much more frequently1) than fluctuations producing an even lower-entropy past from which the current state could have evolved in accordance with the second law.
-We would thus have to conclude that we are currently experiencing the local entropy minimum, that our present state - including all our records and memories - is in fact the product of a random fluctuation scenario leads not only to absurd conclusions about the past, but to wrong ones about the present state of the universe, as it compels us to assume that our current fluctuation is not any deeper - and hence more unlikely - than necessary to explain the evidence we already have: If you dig in the ground and find a dinosaur bone, you should not expect to find other books containing the same information about a guy called Napoleon.
-The most extreme form of this reductio ad absurdum is the Boltzmann brain problem (see e.g. Carroll (2010) for a recent discussion): a fluctuation that is just deep enough to account for your empirical evidence (many people claim) would produce only your brain, floating in space, with the rest of the universe at equilibrium.
+The reason is that fluctuations which are just deep enough to account for our present macrostate are much more likely (and would thus occur much more frequently) than fluctuations producing an even lower-entropy past from which the current state could have evolved in accordance with the second law.
+We would thus have to conclude that we are currently experiencing the local entropy minimum, that our present state - including all our records and memories - is in fact the product of a random fluctuation rather than a lower-entropy past.
+Feynman makes the further case that the fluctuation scenario leads not only to absurd conclusions about the past, but to wrong ones about the present state of the universe, as it compels us to assume that our current fluctuation is not any deeper - and hence more unlikely - than necessary to explain the evidence we already have: If we dig in the ground and find a dinosaur bone, we should not expect to find other bones nearby.
+If we stumble upon a book about Napoleon, we should not expect to find other books containing the same information about a guy called Napoleon.
+The most extreme form of this reductio ad absurdum is the Boltzmann brain problem (see, e.g., Carroll (2010) for a recent discussion): a fluctuation that is just deep enough to account for your empirical evidence (many people claim) would produce only your brain, floating in space, with the rest of the universe at equilibrium.
 You should thus conclude that this is, by far, the most likely state of the universe you currently experience.

-1e.g. in the sense $\limsup{T \to +\infty} \frac{1}{T} \left(\#$ fluctuations with entropy minimum $\approx S$ in the time-interval $[-T, T] \right)$
+&lt;sup>1e.g. in the sense $\limsup{T \to +\infty} \frac{1}{T} (\#$ fluctuations with entropy minimum $\approx S$ in the time-interval [-T, T])

-The only possible escape in such a fluctuation scenario is to involve the additional postulate - a form of Past Hypothesis - that the present macrostate is not the bottom of the fluctuation, but has been preceded by a sufficiently long period of entropy increase from a state of much lower entropy, still.
+The only possible escape in such a fluctuation scenario is to invoke the additional postulate - a form of Past Hypothesis - that the present macrostate is not the bottom of the fluctuation, but has been preceded by a sufficiently long period of entropy increase from a state of much lower entropy, still.
 In this context, the PH would thus serve a self-locating function, taking the form of an indexical proposition that locates our present state on the upwards-slope of a particularly deep fluctuation (Fig. 3).